aDotInTheVoid/boxcars/docs/report/report.md

     as well as the code to run on them.
 When all the required cowns can be acquired, the code is executed, and then the cowns are made available again.

-    A Cown can only be acquired by one behaviour at any given.
-This can be thaugh of as being like each cown having a mutex, which is locked before the behaviour starts and unlocked after it ends.
+    A cown can only be acquired by one behaviour at any given.
+This can be thought of as being like each cown having a mutex, which is locked before the behaviour starts and unlocked after it ends.
 However, every cown in a behaviour is acquired atomically, and there is no change for deadlock.